-If you are living in shared accommodation, including a hostel or nightshelter, and are unwell, or have been advised to self-isolate, it is essential that you minimise visiting shared spaces such as kitchens, bathrooms and sitting areas as much as possible.
+Try to avoid visiting shared spaces such as kitchens, bathrooms and sitting areas as much as possible.

 If possible, ask for a suitable alternative self-contained space until you are fully recovered.
 This could be in the same building.

-For tips on what steps you can take to keep safe, click here.
+For tips on what other steps you can take to keep safe, click here.

-Landlords have the same responsibilities for repairs during the coronavirus outbreak.
+Landlords have the same responsibilities for repairs during the coronavirus pandemic.
 You should report repairs by phone, email or online.

 They might not be able to get the problem fixed during the usual timescales but shouldn’t delay repairs unreasonably.